HaxeFoundation/neko/README.md

 CMake will automatically download and build the specified dependencies into the build folder.
 If a library is not present in this list, it should be installed manually, and it will be linked dynamically.

 All third-party libraries, except GTK+2 (Linux), can be linked statically.
-We do not support statically linking GTK+2 due to the diffculty of building it and its own dependencies.
+We do not support statically linking GTK+2 due to the difficulty of building it and its own dependencies.

 #### `RELOCATABLE`